debashishroy00/cco/README.md

-# CCO v0.1 - Memory That Works
+# CCOM v0.1 - Claude Code Orchestrator and Memory

 **One-command memory for Claude Code.
 Ships in 200 lines.**